Part 3: Assigning Progress Monitoring to Tier 2 and Tier 3

 So, what happens now?

-In Classworks, assessment data drives an individualized instructional plan for each student.
-Progress Monitoring is now in place to measure the student’s responsiveness.
+In Classworks, assessment data - both screening data and progress monitoring data- drive an individualized instructional plan for each student so you know that a solid intervention is ready to go.
+Progress Monitoring is now in place to measure the student’s responsiveness to that intervention.